Our TeamHelping individuals with disabilities and their families is our passion.

 Ellen A. Callegary, Esq.

-Ellen A. Callegary, a practicing attorney for over 30 years and a founding partner of the Law Firm of Ellen A. Callegary, P.A., focuses on special education, disability and family law issues.
+Ellen A. Callegary, a practicing attorney for 40 years and a founding partner of the Law Offices of Ellen A. Callegary, P.A., focuses on special education, disability and family law issues.
 Ellen is trained in civil and family law mediation.
 She is a founding member of the The Collaborative Professionals of Baltimore and handles collaborative family law cases.
 She represents children and adults with disabilities to help them get appropriate services such as special education and rehabilitation services throughout the state.
 She also helps families through the guardianship, mental health, and health care decision making processes.
-Ellen A. Callegary, Esq. is the Co-Editor of “Guardianship and Its Alternatives: A Handbook on Maryland Law”, a joint publication of The University of Maryland Francis King Carey School of Law’s and the Maryland State Bar Association.
+Ellen A. Callegary, Esq. is the Co-Editor of “Guardianship and Its Alternatives: A Handbook on Maryland Law”, a joint publication of The University of Maryland Francis King Carey School of Law and the Maryland State Bar Association.

 Ms. Callegary is the author of The IDEA’s Promise Unfulfilled: A Second Look at Special Education & Related Services for Children with Mental Health Needs After Garret F, 5 J. Health Care LAW. & Policy 164 (2002) and author of Chapter 2, “Consent & Competency” in “Best Practices in Developmental Disabilities: A Maryland Resource”, Office of External Affairs, University of Maryland (2005).
 She is the Co-Author of “A Special Education Primer“, Md.
 Bar Journal Vol. XXXIII, Number 2.
 Ellen is a member of the Education Advocacy Coalition for Students with Disabilities.
-“The Daily Record” named Ellen one of Maryland’s Top 100 Women for 2000, 2004, and 2008 putting her in “The Circle of Excellence” as a three time awardee.
+“The Daily Record” named Ellen one of Maryland’s Top 100 Women for 2000, 2004, and 2008 putting her in “The Circle of Excellence” as a three-time awardee.
 Ellen is a past president of the American Civil Liberties Union of Maryland and a former Woman’s Law Center Board Member.
 Ms. Callegary is an honors graduate of the University of Maryland School of Law and an honors graduate of the Johns Hopkins University.

 James F. Silver, Esq.